FATTY-BAMBA/FATTY-BAMBA/README.md

 **I work on building and implemeting state-of-the-art AI models and tools for solivng problems across various domians, specifically machine learning and computer vision.
-I am presently a PhD candidate an I have published some of my AI-related projects in renowned journals such as IEEE Consumer Electronics, Applied Sciences, and Multimedia Tools and Applications.**
+I am presently a PhD candidate and I have published some of my AI-related projects in renowned journals such as IEEE Consumer Electronics, Applied Sciences, and Multimedia Tools and Applications.**

 I have expericene in developing models as well as converting AI-based models into mobile and web applications.